zoezou2015/text2math/readme.md

 ## Reproducing the experimental results

-The following script will pre-train a hybrid tree model, train the neural network, and perform evaluation on the standard GeoQuery dataset.
+The following script will run the `text2math` for two tasks over three datasets, respectively.

 ```
 bash run_parser.sh